understandable-machine-intelligence-lab/Quantus/README.md

 pip install "quantus[torch]"
 ```

-For Tensorflow, please run:
+For TensorFlow, please run:

 ```setup
 pip install "quantus[tensorflow]"
 ```

 Alternatively, you can simply install Quantus from the requirements.txt as found [here](https://github.com/understandable-machine-intelligence-lab/Quantus/blob/main/requirements.txt).
-Note that this installation requires that either [PyTorch](https://pytorch.org/) or [Tensorflow](https://www.tensorflow.org) are already installed on your machine.
+Note that this installation requires that either [PyTorch](https://pytorch.org/) or [TensorFlow](https://www.TensorFlow.org) are already installed on your machine.

 ```setup
 pip install -r requirements.txt
 ```

-For a more in-depth guide on how to install Quantus, for example on how to add XAI library support read more [here](http://localhost:63342/Projects/quantus/docs/build/html/getting_started/getting_started_example.html).
-This includes instructions for how to install a desired deep learning framework such as PyTorch or tensorflow together with Quantus.
+For a more in-depth guide on how to install Quantus, please read more [here](http://localhost:63342/Projects/quantus/docs/build/html/getting_started/getting_started_example.html).
+This includes instructions for how to install a desired deep learning framework such as PyTorch or TensorFlow together with Quantus.

 ### Package requirements